Sjord/Sjord.github.io/_posts/2018-09-04-truncating-strings-with-mysql.md

 Do the following to reduce unexpected behavior of the database:

 * Use the utf8mb4 charset instead of utf8.
+    * Use the same charset for databases, tables and columns.
+    * Use the same charset on your [connection](https://dev.mysql.com/doc/refman/8.0/en/charset-connection.html).
 * Strip trailing spaces before validating user input.
 * Enable the following [SQL modes](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html):
     * STRICT_TRANS_TABLES